XuewenWangUGA/USAT/README.md

 ## Format of haplotype sequence as the 1st input file
 USAT takes a sequence file with haplotype sequence(s) for each TR or STR.
 The format is a tabular text file with data like marker1 <tab> haplotype sequence <tab> SampleID, one haplotype per line.
 If there are multiple haplotypes, the same marker ID could be used for each locus.
-Lines with # can be used annotation or comments.
+Lines with # can be used annotation or comments which will be ignored by USAT.

  e.g.,
  #CODIS core STR loci for HG002